blinkbitcoin/dev.blink.sv/docs/api/proof-of-payment.md

 * [How to prove that a lightning invoice was paid?](https://faq.blink.sv/blink-and-other-wallets/how-to-prove-that-a-lightning-invoice-was-paid)
 * [How to obtain a Proof of Payment from Blink?](https://faq.blink.sv/using-blink/how-to-obtain-a-proof-of-payment-from-blink)

-## List invoices with proof of payment
+## List Invoices with Proof of Payment
 Requests the two most recent transactions paid via a lightning invoice (could settle over the lightning network or internally).

 ```graphql